 - Kosher Salt - Seasoning the tomatoes.

-- Dried Oregano - It is a classic herb for pizza sauce.
+- Dried Oregano - It is a classic herb used in pizza sauce.

 - White Granulated Sugar - This helps offset the acidity of the tomatoes.
 Adds the perfect sweetness.

-Use a 14-cup food processor or a high-speed blender to puree the make the sauce.
+Step 1: Use a 14-cup food processor or a high-speed blender to puree the sauce.
 Empty the tomatoes into the bowl with the blade.
-Add the oil, salt, oregano, and sugar.
-Pulse again a few times.
-Puree until no large tomato chunks remain.

 Ingredient Swaps

 - Tomatoes - While San Marazo canned tomatoes are the best, they are also not budget-friendly.
-Buy the best you can afford.
+I also say buy the best you can afford.
 If whole canned tomatoes are what you can afford, they will also work.

-Olive Oil Base Sauce - If tomatoes trigger irritable bowel syndrome and cause abdominal pain or digestive issues, skip them entirely.
-Use garlic-infused oil and add the salt and oregano as an option for low FODMAP sauce.
-Add fresh chopped basil for a bit of freshness too.
+Olive Oil Base Sauce - If tomatoes trigger irritable bowel syndrome and cause abdominal pain or digestive issues, skip them completely.
+Use garlic infused oil and add the salt and oregano as an option for low FODMAP sauce without tomato.

-Pasta Sauce - Make homemade pasta sauce or use a sensitive pasta sauce like Prego or Rao’s from the grocery store.
-Use the leftover sauce to make lasagna, pizza bake, or Instant Pot spaghetti.
+Pasta Sauce - Make low FODMAP pasta sauce or use a sensitive pasta sauce like Prego or Rao’s from the grocery store.
+Use the leftover sauce to make low FODMAP lasagna.

 Storing and Freezing